Myanmar police fire stun grenades as Southeast Asian ministers aim for talks

-(Reuters) - Myanmar police opened fire to disperse protesters on Tuesday, witnesses said, as foreign ministers of neighbouring countries were due to hold talks with the military in a bid to quell violence and find a way out of the crisis.
+(Reuters) - Myanmar police opened fire on Tuesday to disperse crowds protesting against a military coup as foreign ministers of neighbouring countries prepared to hold talks with the junta in a bid to find a peaceful way out of the crisis.

-The talks will come two days after the bloodiest day of unrest since the military removed Aung San Suu Kyi’s elected government a month ago, unleashing anger and mass street protests across Myanmar.
+The talks, to be held in a video call, will come two days after the bloodiest day of unrest since the military overthrew Aung San Suu Kyi’s elected government on Feb.
+1, unleashing anger and mass street protests across the country.

-“If we’re oppressed, there will be explosion.
-If we’re hit, we’ll hit back,” demonstrators chanted before police moved in firing stun grenades to scatter crowds in at least four different places in the city.
+“If we’re oppressed, there will be an explosion.
+If we’re hit, we’ll hit back,” demonstrators chanted before police moved in firing stun grenades to scatter crowds in four different parts of the city.

-There were no reports of any injuries in Yangon but several people were wounded in the northwestern town of Kale when police fired live ammunition to disperse a crowd, according to a democracy activist and a reporter in the town.
+There were no reports of injuries in Yangon but four people were wounded in the northwestern town of Kale, where police fired live ammunition to disperse a crowd after protesters threw things at advancing police, a witnesses said.

-“Several are injured, two are in critical condition,” activist War War Pyone said.
+“They were acting like they were in a war zone,” a teacher at the protest said of the police.
+“I feel very angry and sad at the same time.”

+The teacher, who declined to be identified, said as well as the four wounded by live ammunition, several people were hurt by rubber bullets.

 Hospitals and police in the area could not be reached for comment.
-The military spokesmen did not answer telephone calls.
+Military spokesmen did not answer telephone calls.

-The coup on Feb.
-1 halted Myanmar’s tentative steps towards democracy after nearly 50 years of military rule, and has drawn condemnation and sanctions from the United States and other Western countries, and growing concern among its neighbours.
+The coup halted Myanmar’s tentative steps towards democracy after nearly 50 years of military rule, and has drawn condemnation and sanctions from the United States and other Western countries, and growing concern among its neighbours.

-Singapore Foreign Minister Vivian Balakrishnan said his counterparts in the Association of Southeast Asian Nations (ASEAN) would be frank when they meet by video call on Tuesday and will tell a representative of Myanmar’s military they are appalled by the violence.
+Singapore Foreign Minister Vivian Balakrishnan said his counterparts in the Association of Southeast Asian Nations (ASEAN) would be frank when they meet by video call on Tuesday and will tell a representative of Myanmar’s junta that they are appalled by the violence.

-In a television interview late on Monday, Balakrishnan said ASEAN would encourage dialogue between Suu Kyi and the junta.
+In a television interview late on Monday, Balakrishnan said ASEAN would encourage dialogue between Suu Kyi and the generals.

 “They need to talk, and we need to help bring them together,” he said.